 Buster's Story-How we got such a Lovable Dog

 I went home and ranted about the situation for weeks.
 I even tried to figure out ways I could just take the dog.
-Since he was always outside and often by the road it would be easy enough to scoop him up and keep going; but Brian (my husband) wouldn't let me.
+Since he was always outside and often by the road, it would be easy enough to scoop him up and keep going.
+Brian (my husband) wouldn't let me.
 He said stealing the dog was as wrong as neglecting him.
-Finally, I conceded that it was one I couldn't rescue and we already had two dogs in our small ranch home in town anyway.
+Finally, I conceded that it was one I couldn't rescue and we already had two dogs in our small ranch home anyway.
 I let it go thinking how sad to know the dog would likely die on the road.

 Eight weeks later, on a Sunday night at 9:30, I got a phone call.
 It was the man from the sheep farm.
 He said, "When you offered to take my dog, did you mean it?"
 I admit, I was taken by surprise so I hesitated, wondering what had happened and how I should answer, but I said, "Yes!
 I did mean it at the time."
 He said, "Well, my wife and I discussed it and it's time we let the dog go to someone else who wants him.
 We're retired and we're showing our sheep all over the country.
 That dog's so stupid he don't know his own name, but she loves him.
 Thing is, we aren't home much and we can't really take care of the dog.
 She said if you really want the dog to come and get him."
 I was a bit stunned and wondered what really happened to change their minds, but at the same time, it was the chance to get the dog and get him off the road!
 I said, "Well, I'm not really able to come right now, but I can come tomorrow."
 He said, "You come tomorrow at 5:00 p.m. and you can have the dog."
 I agreed.
 I got off the phone and told Brian and he said, "Can't you go get him now, before they change their mind?!"
 It was Sunday night and I was not going to get dressed to get the dog so late.